qsly09/MFmask/README.md

 # MFmask
+IMPORTANT: Fmask 4.0 software is almost done.
+This version is developed based on Fmask 3.3 version and this MFmask 1.1 version.
+Fmask 4.0 will have much better cloud, cloud shadow, and snow detection results for Sentinel-2 data and better results (compared to the Fmask 3.3 version that is currently being used by USGS as the Colection 1 QA Band, and the MFmask 1.1 version that works better in mountainous area than Fmask 3.3 version) for Landsats 4-8 data as well.

 Great news!
 MFmask 1.1 beta has been publicly released.
 This new package can FULL AUTOMATEDLY work!

 The software called MFmask (Matlab package) is used for automated clouds, cloud shadows, and snow masking for Landsat 4-8 images.
 The MFmask is developed by integrating Digital Elevation Models (DEMs) into the existing Fmask algorithm (Version 3.3; https://github.com/prs021/fmask).
 It is specifically designed for Landsat images acquired from mountainous area well (thereafter we call this algorithm MFmask, in which the letter “M” refers to mountainous), and also applicative for Landsat images acquired in non-mountainous areas.